joaovicbrss/imersao_ai_aula_4/README.md

 2- como proteger a minha api_key

-3- aprendi a configurar parâmetros do gemeni
+3- aprendi a configurar parâmetros do gemini

 4- aprendi a como fazer um chatbot